etingof/talks/devconf-ironic-and-edgy/source/index.rst

 The Ironic project
 ==================

-* Official OpenStack bare metal hypervisor since the *Kilo* cycle
+* Official OpenStack bare metal project since the *Kilo* cycle

+  * Plugs into the Compute service (Nova)

-* Lively upstream community
+* Lively upstream community:

+  * *Rocky*: 359 commits, 81 contributors, 24 companies.

-* Established relationships with hardware vendors
+* Established relationships with hardware vendors (Dell, HPE, Fujitsu, Lenovo, Cisco).

+* Support for old and new industry standards (IPMI, PXE, iPXE, Redfish, SNMP, UEFI).

 ..
 Things to talk about ^ (dtantsur)

-  Ironic is the OpenStack project that implements a nova-manageable hypervisor targeting bare metal servers.
-The goal here is to to treat bare metal machines as VMs from the user perspective.
+  Ironic is the OpenStack project that implements provisioning and life cycle API for bare metal machines.
+It can be used in the Compute service as a hypervisor targeting bare metal servers with the goal of treaing bare metal machines as VMs from the user perspective.

-  Ironic has been conceived as a fork of nova baremetal driver since OpenStack *Icehouse* cycle, by the *Kilo* cycle ironic has become the officially integrated OpenStack project.

   Ironic is already a relatively large project with quite active and diverse community of users and contributors.
+The last release codenamed Rocky has 359 commits from 81 contributors from 24 companies.

   Targeting hardware management, ironic has managed to attract a handful of high-profile hardware vendors thus creating and maintaining vendor-specific *drivers* (AKA *hardware types*) interfacing ironic with specific family of computers.

+  Ironic has good support for both established and modern industry standards, protocols and technologies, such as IPMI, PXE, iPXE, Redfish, SNMP, UEFI.

 Ironic in OpenStack
 ===================